Paget's Disease of Bone

-Paget's disease is a long-lasting (chronic) condition that causes abnormal bone growth.
-Bone is constantly being replaced as bone tissue is broken down and absorbed into the body, then rebuilt with new cells.
-In the early stages of Paget's disease, bone tissue is broken down and absorbed much faster than normal.
-To keep up with the rapid breakdown of bone tissue, the body speeds up the bone rebuilding process.
-But this new bone is often weak and brittle, causing it to break (fracture) more easily.
+- In Paget's disease, bone tissue is broken down and absorbed much faster than normal, so the body speeds up the bone rebuilding process.
+But this new bone is often weak and brittle, and it breaks easily.

 What causes Paget's disease?

 The cause of Paget's disease is not clear.
 But it may be related to:

 - Genetics.
 You're more likely to get Paget's disease if your parents, brothers, or sisters have it.